Lole Titan Jacket

 Temperature Rating

 The first thing to look for when considering any piece of outerwear is when and where you will wear it.
-With a heat level rating of 0° to -10°C, we have a fairly good idea of when to use this jacket: spring and fall, with even a little overlap into winter with some smart layering.
+The Lolë jacket has a heat level rating of 0° to -10°C, giving us a good idea of when to use the Titan jacket: spring and fall, with even a bit of an overlap into winter with some smart layering.

 All it takes on a warmer day is a simple swap to a t-shirt versus a sweatshirt, and the jacket’s seasons are easily extendable in the other direction.
-Often what starts as a cold morning will have you sweating by afternoon, only to be cold again by evening.
-The beauty of technical outwear and dressing for the outdoors in general is the skill and ability to know when and how to layer up or down as needed.
-This jacket is so light, soft and non-bulky, it easily becomes an integral part of a well layered and well suited system for the outdoors or travel.
+What often starts as a cold morning will have you sweating by afternoon, only to be cold again by evening.
+The beauty of technical outwear and dressing for the outdoors is the skill and ability to know when and how to layer up or down as needed.
+The Lole Titan is so light, soft and non-bulky that it easily becomes an integral part of a well-layered and well-suited system for the outdoors or travel

 Lole Men's Titan Jacket